aaamini/quickml/README.md

 factors, filtering problematic features, imputing missing values, doing some basic hyperparameter tuning, etc. By comparing the performance of multiple methods on the same task, it will give you an idea of the limits of performance achievable on the given dataset.
-In other words, it tells you how hard of classification task it is.
+In other words, it tells you how hard of a classification task it is.

 Some of the pre-test steps are: